akshaypt7/amazon_sales_prediction/README.md

 # amazon_sales_prediction
-We are trying to predict future sales of products  from amazon to improve the inventory performance.
+We are trying to predict future sales of products  in amazon to improve the inventory performance.

 We have gathered the data from 2019 to 2020 April for a particular seller account in Amazon.